 Island-studded Croatia has a rich history and was formally part of the Roman and Byzantine empires.
-Spectacular medieval towns like Dubrovnik need to be seen to be believed, whilst the gorgeous islands that dot Croatia’s coastline are some of Europe’s best.
+Spectacular medieval towns in the country like Dubrovnik really need to be seen to be believed, whilst the gorgeous islands that dot Croatia’s coastline are some of Europe’s best.
 We’ve written about the six most beautiful Croatian islands previously.

-Therefore Croatia tends to have better beaches than Italy, and the water for swimming is warm, calm, and really unrivalled across Europe.
+With their world famous coastline and all those islands, Croatia tends to have better beaches than Italy.
+The water in Croatia is perfect for swimming too as it’s warm, calm, and really unrivalled across Europe.
 Which makes it a great sun, sea, and sand vacation.

 In fact, when it comes to sightseeing Italy has it all.
 Every city and region of the country is packed with things to do and see.
 A trip to Rome, for example, can easily last a week and you still wouldn’t be bored!

-The food scene is also phenomenal in Italy, so if cuisine is top of your holiday list then Italy should be your choice.
+The food scene is also phenomenal in Italy (as we’ll explain more on below), so if cuisine is top of your holiday list then Italy should probably be your choice.
 The transport system is also very good, so traveling around the country is relatively easy.

-For us, Croatia is also the better holiday destination if you’re looking for relaxation, time spent outdoors, and an island hopping adventure.
-Whereas Italy is perfect for urban tourism, art and food lovers, but also has some stunning scenery – such as the Dolomites mountain range, and the island of Sardinia.
+But Italy is perfect for urban tourism, art and food lovers.
+It also has some stunning scenery – such as the Dolomites mountain range, and the island of Sardinia.

 Below we look at some of the natural sights you will come across in Croatia and Italy, as well as comparing their cuisines and cities!

 On the mainland, Plitvice Lakes National Park is a must visit for any tourist to Croatia.
 This mountainous region is famous for its chain of 16 terraced lakes which are joined together by gushing waterfalls.
-One of the most beautiful national parks in Europe, this area is also full of hiking trails of varying difficulties.
+It’s one of the most beautiful national parks in Europe, and is an area is full of hiking trails of varying difficulties.

-Northern Italy has fantastic beaches, and the capital of seaside tourism in north Italy is Rimini on the Adriatic coast – famous for its fine sandy beaches and promenade of bars, restaurants, hotels, and nightclubs.
+Northern Italy has some fantastic beaches too, and the capital of seaside tourism in north Italy is Rimini on the Adriatic coast – famous for its fine sandy beaches and promenade of bars, restaurants, hotels, and nightclubs.

 Northern Italy also happens to have some of Europe’s most iconic and beautiful lakes.
 The stunning Como, Garda, Iseo and the highly underrated Orta lakes are all within easy traveling distance from Milan.